 With any sociocultural movement or effort to take progressive action comes an equal and opposite reaction.

 “The resistance fascinates me,” remarked Avi Roque, who lives in Chicago and self-identifies as a trans, genderqueer, non-binary, gender non-conforming human, and also as Latinx.
 Roque said they’re particularly surprised by how quickly new ideas are dismissed without a second thought.

 “It’s immediately a shutdown,” said Roque.
 “It’s immediately a ‘That’s stupid,’ immediately a ‘Get over yourself, you queer liberals’.”

-Vargas has seen her fair share of vitriolic rebukes, giving her the opportunity to hone her responses.
+Vargas has seen his fair share of vitriolic rebukes, giving him the opportunity to hone his responses.

 “I like to ask questions in a way that just sounds like I’m curious and not attacking them,” Vargas said.
 “I really like it when people get through their own thoughts or their own beliefs, and follow them through all the way to the end, and realize themselves that there are some flaws in their thinking or a lack of compassion in their thinking.”